Skip to main content

 )

-This is declarative: you specify what you want, not how to find it.
+You specify what you want, not how to find it.
+The selector algebra handles the rest.

 Lazy Views